New! Announcing support for images

 Use this option to upload labeled training videos from local files on your computer.

 Direct uploads work best with a fast internet connection, as limited bandwidth can cause the browser to time out partway through the upload.
-If you have a slow internet connection, either check the "fast upload" box (which uses your computer's resources to reduce the size of the video before uploading), or consider an FTP upload instead.
+If you have a slow internet connection, either check the "fast upload" box (which uses your computer's resources to reduce the size of the files before uploading), or consider an FTP upload instead.

+FTP server uploading is only supported for video files at the moment.
 In order to use this option, your training videos have to already be uploaded to an FTP server.
 Many large organizations and universities run FTP servers, which can be used to host data for Zamba Cloud.

-Upload your labeled videos.
+Upload your labeled media files.

-Currently Zamba Cloud is supported financially through 2021 by the Max Planck Institute for Evolutionary Anthropology with in-kind support from Heroku and Microsoft AI for Earth.
-It is free to use during this time.
 Because your labels can always be downloaded as a spreadsheet, you are not locked in to continuing to use this tool to access the labels that the algorithm predicted.

 Depending on network conditions, you can expect processing to take about 12 hours for 1,000 videos.
 If you're experiencing issues, try limiting uploads to fewer than 2,500 videos at a time.
 Keep in mind that your job may take longer if it is in the queue behind another user's long running job.